Home » Type » Bread » Socca (Farinata) – Chickpea Flour Flatbread Recipe

 Instructions

-Mix and let rest: In a medium size mixing bowl, add flour, water and salt.
-Whisk until smooth, cover and let set for at least 15 minutes, up to 12 hours, covered, on the counter or overnight in the fridge.
+Mix and let rest: In a medium-sized mixing bowl, add flour, water, oil, and salt.
+Whisk until smooth, cover, and let set for at least 15 minutes, up to 12 hours, covered, on the counter or overnight in the fridge.

-Preheat: Heat oven to 450 degrees F. Place a well seasoned skillet on the middle rack while oven is heating (we want it to get nice and hot).
+Preheat: Heat oven to 450 degrees F. Place a well-seasoned skillet on the middle rack while the oven is heating (we want it to get nice and hot).

-Oil skillet + pour batter: Once oven is ready, carefully remove skillet, add 1 – 2 tablespoons oil and carefully twirl skillet so the oil coats the bottom evenly.
+Oil skillet + pour batter: Once oven is ready, carefully remove skillet, add 1 – 2 tablespoons oil, and twirl the skillet so the oil coats the bottom evenly.
 Pour the batter into the skillet.

-Bake: Place skillet into the oven and back in the oven for 12 – 15 minutes, until golden on the edges and firm throughout.
+Bake: Place the skillet in the oven and return it to the oven for 12 – 15 minutes, until golden on the edges and firm throughout.

 Optional broiler: Once done you may like to add a more golden and rustic look, turn broiler to high, place skillet under broiler for about 2 minutes, until top starts to golden a bit.